-Life insurance in your 40s; is it necessary?
+Life insurance in your 40s or 50s; is it necessary?
 Is it too late?
 Sure, you may already be on top of wealth management and retirement planning, but does life insurance really need to be a part of that too?

 The answer, like most things in life, is “it depends.”

 It's not uncommon to be without life insurance.
 In fact, many people do not yet have a life insurance policy, according to research from LIMRA and Life Happens.
 The 2021 survey found that 48 percent of respondents did not have any life insurance and 52 percent of those that do only have an individual life insurance policy.1

 However, about 70 percent of those answering the survey said that they saw a need for insurance, particularly for those with children.

 Whether life insurance benefits are right for you depends on your goals and how much income protection your family needs.
 (Calculator: How much life insurance do I need?)